Make a Donation!

 BACKGROUND

-In response, many theatre and arts organisations have proclaimed their positioning around anti-racism, and we are able to look to these for inspiration.
+We have always prided ourselves on the way in which we aim to be open and welcoming to everyone who comes through our doors.
+Many theatre and arts organisations have proclaimed their positioning around anti-racism, and we are able to look to these for inspiration.
 In particular, the Royal Court Theatre, London has been particularly influential in this, with their powerful statement pushing us to try and do something equally ground-breaking within our own context.
 We know that we are a quite different organisation, but we share the sentiment wholeheartedly, there are many shared areas of application and we are determined to try and make change.
 Our own statement below draws heavily on the public statement from that organisation which we have amended and adapted to our own context and situation.

 INTRODUCTION